Your health oriented dentist suggests an Excellent New Year’s resolution for you.

 1. Read Nutrition Labels

 Trying to cut out sugar, but not sure where to start?
 Reading nutrition labels is a good starting point.
 Practice reading the nutrition labels for everything you buy and consume.
-If you’ve had trouble cutting out sugar before, this can be the best New Year’s resolution, all on its own!
+If you’ve had trouble cutting out sugar before, this can be an excellent New Year’s resolution, all on its own!

 In addition, be aware that most processed foods have added sugar and the names of sugars are often hidden.
 The most innocent looking foods may have high levels of hidden sugar, particularly fructose.